-The 2025 Operating Budget has been prepared to provide City Council and the public with information to support 2025 budget decision-making.
-On December 10, 2024, Vancouver City Council approved an operating budget for 2025.
+The 2025 Draft Operating Budget has been prepared to provide City Council and the public with information to support 2025 budget decision-making.
+Under the Vancouver Charter, Council must approve the budget annually, and staff will present the budget as described in this section to Council on December 3, 2024.

-The 2025 Operating Budget outlines potential revenue and expense changes of \$212 million, for a total 2025 Operating Budget of \$2.34 billion that is supported by a property tax increase of 2.9% for all City services and a 1.0% increase to support infrastructure renewal.
-The property tax rate increase for 2025 is estimated to be an additional \$54 for a median strata unit, \$149 for a median single-family property, and \$286 for a median commercial property.
+The 2025 Draft Operating Budget outlines potential revenue and expense changes of \$226 million, for a total 2025 Draft Operating Budget of \$2.36 billion that is supported by a property tax increase of 4.5% for all City services and a 1.0% increase to support infrastructure renewal.
+The proposed property tax rate increase for 2025 is estimated to be an additional \$77 for a median strata unit, \$211 for a median single-family property, and \$403 for a median commercial property.

-The 2025 Operating Budget includes increases above general inflation for fixed and contractually obligated costs to maintain existing service levels, inflationary increases for material and supplies, negotiated salaries and benefits provisions, contingencies, increased costs passed on to the City by external agencies, and the annualized impact of Council-directed investments.
+The 2025 Draft Operating Budget includes increases above general inflation for fixed and contractually obligated costs to maintain existing service levels, inflationary increases for material and supplies, negotiated salaries and benefits provisions, contingencies, increased costs passed on to the City by external agencies, and the annualized impact of Council-directed investments.
 The City will continue to take measures to identify additional revenues and efficiencies to manage costs balanced with the need to protect core services.

-As part of the 2025 Budget Outlook presentation to Council in May 2024, Council directed staff to develop the 2025 Budget with a property tax increase not higher than 5.5%, and to provide scenarios for Council to consider with a lower property tax increase.
-The 2025 Operating Budget fulfills Council's direction.
-While the cost of maintaining existing services is increasing by more than 7.0%, the budget has been balanced at a lower tax increase 3.9% through the identification of \$9.5 million of additional revenue and the identification of efficiencies and cost savings.
+As part of the 2025 Budget Outlook presentation to Council in May 2024, Council directed staff to develop the 2025 Draft Budget with a property tax increase not higher than 5.5%, and to provide scenarios for Council to consider with a lower property tax increase.
+The 2025 Draft Operating Budget fulfills Council's direction.
+While the cost of maintaining existing services is increasing by more than 7.0%, the budget has been balanced at a lower tax increase through the identification of \$9.5 million of additional revenue and the identification of efficiencies and cost savings.

-The 2025 Operating Budget also includes the impact of fee increases for utilities, development fees and other fees that fund the City's Operating Budget, which are approved by Council in fee reports.
+The 2025 Draft Operating Budget also includes the impact of proposed fee increases for utilities, development fees and other fees that fund the City's Operating Budget and will be considered by Council in fee reports prior to approval of the final budget.
 In 2025, Sewer utility fees are increasing by 37%, largely as a result of significant additional charges from Metro Vancouver related to required regional investments in infrastructure, including costs related to the North Shore Wastewater Treatment Plant.

-Explanation of the 2025 Operating Budget, including drivers of revenues and costs, is provided in the sections that follow.
+Explanation of the 2025 Draft Operating Budget, including drivers of revenues and costs, is provided in the sections that follow.

-2025 OPERATING REVENUES
+2025 DRAFT OPERATING REVENUES

 The City generates revenue from several sources including property tax, utilities, licence and development fees, other user fees, parking and investment income.
-Revenue changes outlined in the 2025 Budget reflect rate changes as well as changes in volume or usage.
+Revenue changes outlined in the 2025 Draft Budget reflect rate changes as well as changes in volume or usage.

 In alignment with the City's Sustainable Financial Planning Framework, the budget is balanced at existing service levels.
-The 2025 operating revenues include new revenue opportunities, efficiencies and capacity building.
+The 2025 draft operating revenues include new revenue opportunities, efficiencies and capacity building.
 The estimated property tax rate increase has been reduced from the projection included in the Budget Outlook earlier in the year largely by increasing fees to cover cost increases; expanding services in on-street parking, street furniture contracts and parking revenue strategy; and identifying incremental revenue through sponsorships, advertising, naming rights and donations.

-The following section highlights sources of revenue in the 2025 Budget as compared with that of 2024.
+The following section highlights sources of revenue in the 2025 Draft Budget as compared with that of 2024.